InfoSec-Specific Executive Development for

 In terms of ingestion into your SIEM, consider creating a graphic similar to the POA&M example, with a similar trend line showing non-critical servers vs. critical servers (see the Sumo Logic example in Figure 5).

-As for endpoint statistics, consider using a pie chart as most individuals can read them easily, so there’s a good case to be made for usability.
+As for endpoint security metrics, consider using a pie chart as most individuals can read them easily, so there’s a good case to be made for usability.

 Consider showing lost productivity by hours, using categories like malware rebuilds, phishing cleanup, investigation, and hardware failure (see Figure 6).